 - Though Northern Ireland should not be regarded as a dangerous place, the security situation might call for inconvenient measures from time to time - traffic diversions being the most obvious.

-- Prices can vary wildly between Northern Ireland and the Republic - petrol is usually far more expensive in the North while groceries might be cheaper there.
+- Prices can vary wildly between Northern Ireland and the Republic - gasoline is usually far more expensive in the North while groceries might be cheaper there.